 The role of machine learning in this operation parallels its role in data mining.
 However, in the case of data visualization, it is about interpreting data in an accessible form.

-At the current moment, one of the most frequently used visualization libraries in EHR is d3.
+At the current moment, one of the most frequently used visualization libraries in Electronic Health Record is d3.
 For example, we have used its sunburst and pie charts in the Nanostream project.